How to Eat 100 Grams of Protein a Day

 Most of the time, Eisenhauer aims for 135 grams of protein per day — about 1 gram per pound of her body weight.
 She'll reach that number eating many of her own high-protein recipes: Her baked protein oatmeal, for example, delivers 11 grams per serving at breakfast.
 Paleo meatballs at lunch clock in at 4 grams of protein per 47-calorie ball.

-Eating one gram per pound of body weight, Eisenhauer says, helps her feel satiated while fueling her weight training and cardio.
-When she's preparing for competition, she'll sometimes increase protein intake, but here's a typical day packing in 142 grams:
+Eating one gram of protein per pound of body weight helps her feel satiated while fueling her weight training and cardio, Eisenhauer says.
+When she's preparing for competition, she'll sometimes increase her protein intake, but here's a typical day packing in 142 grams:

 135+ Grams of Protein a Day